Dynamic Styling with styled-components: Props & Variants

 Code Breakdown:

-You can create a new styled component based on another by passing the original component into the styled() constructor.
+For static variations (not dynamic), styled-components offers a cleaner pattern: extending styles.
+Create a new styled component based on another by passing the original to the styled() constructor.

 import React from 'react';